 Supports the preK-5th grade curriculum.

-Early lessons focus on foundational fluencies that include reading step-by-step instructions, symbolization, measuring, patterns, and symmetry.
-Students then transition into more challenging concepts like how to make things move, how to make things strong, applied mathematics, the design and engineering cycle, and other foundational fluencies key to building their STEM identity.
+Early lessons focus on foundational STEM literacies that include reading step-by-step instructions, symbolization, measuring, patterns, and symmetry.
+Students then transition into more challenging concepts like how to make things move, how to make things strong, and the design and engineering cycle.

 ENGINEERING PATHWAYS